 But if your overbite develops too large, it’s not just a cosmetic problem.
 It can contribute to significant tooth wear and damage because your jaws are not fitting together properly, causing excessive wear on the teeth that are contacting.
 As a result, people with extreme overbite are more likely to lose teeth and more likely to need dentures.

-The Limits of Dentures
+The Limits of Dentures – Can They Fix Overbite?

 Dental Implants Can Help

-More Drastic Measures
+More Drastic Measures to Fix Overbite

 Of course, even with dental implants, there is a limit to what dentures can do.
 If your upper jaw is significantly larger than your lower jaw, or if your lower jaw is badly retruded, you may need a more invasive intervention, possibly surgery.

 During your consultation with a FOY® Dentures dentist, you can learn what’s possible for your denture procedure.
+Resolve your big overbite today with dentures that won’t just address that problem, but will help you look years younger and give you a gorgeous smile you can’t stop showing off.